“Permit me to issue and control the money of a

 This is the plan, ladies and gentlemen: to weaken America.
 And so that’s the process, and I’m mentioning this because I want to emphasize to you that what is going on here has nothing at all to do with wealth; the name of the game now, is power.”

-I urge you to watch the entire video:
+I urge everyone to watch the entire video:

 The Creature From Jekyll Island by G Edward Griffin

 Now, fast-forward 17 years to 2011, and watch as Glenn Beck exposes the Fed with guests G. Edward Griffin, and Mark Calabria, Director of Financial Regulation Studies at the Cato Institute.
 This episode exposing the Federal Reserve is rumored to be the reason Beck was fired from Fox: